 A season to forget followed in 2018 as Bottas failed to win a single race, despite Mercedes once again winning the constructors' championship and Hamilton securing crown number five.

-Despite a bright start to the season, Bottas' form began to slip and he was soon out of title contention, prompting Mercedes' decision to deploy team orders which saw Hamilton take a Russian GP win away from Bottas after he had taken pole position and led from the start.
-He would finish the season fifth in the driver's standings whilst Hamilton took yet another title.
+Despite a bright start to the season, Bottas' form began to slip, and he was soon out of title contention, prompting Mercedes' decision to deploy team orders, which saw Hamilton take a Russian GP win away from Bottas after he had taken pole position and led from the start.
+He would finish the season fifth in the driver's standings, while Hamilton took yet another title.

 The Finn was more fired up than ever before when he returned for the 2019 season.
 A dominant performance at the season opener in Melbourne saw Bottas lead Hamilton home by 20 seconds to instantly put right the wrongs of the season before.